laurakcaron/Polya-Urns-Simulations/README.md

 ## Running the App

 You can run the app by opening the file and pressing the "Run App" button in RStudio.
 Alternatively, you can use the following command in an R script or in the R console.
 The app will open in a pop-up window.
+If it asks whether you want to active the project, type Y in the console and press enter.

 ![](run app button.png)